ibtissammassa/ibtissammassa/README.md

   <b>Ibtissam Massa</b>
 </h1>

-Hey!
-I'm Ibtissam Massa, a passionate programmer who takes responsibility seriously and is known for being an excellent team player.
-I put in my best effort in every role I take and genuinely enjoy the journey.
-Currently, I'm in my third year as a software engineering student at ENSA Agadir, focusing on my computer science degree.I'm skilled in JS and Java, and I'm progressively expanding my programming skills by learning different languages.
+Hey, I'm Ibtissam Massa,a passionate explorer currently navigating my fourth year as a Software Engineering student at ENSA Agadir.
+The tech world is my playground, and I'm always up for an adventure ..
+Whether it's Java, JavaScript (Vue.js Nuxt.js), I'm known to dance my way through code.
+What fuels me?
+The thrill of diving into the unknown, embracing new challenges, and unraveling the mysteries of tech.
+Let's connect and share the excitement of constant discovery 🤓

 <br>